hanlonlab/shift-python/README.md

 - **System Requirement:** Ensure you are running **Windows 10 (Version 2004+)** or **Windows 11**.
 - **WSL Setup:**
-    - Open **PowerShell** as Administrator and run: `wsl --install`
+    1. Open **PowerShell** as Administrator and run: `wsl --install`
-    - Restart your computer when prompted.
+    2. **Restart your computer** when prompted.
-    - Once restarted, a terminal will open to finish the Ubuntu installation.
-Create your username and password.
+    3. After restarting, a terminal will automatically open to finish the Ubuntu installation.
+    4. **Create a Linux Username & Password:** You will be prompted to enter a new username and password.
+       * *Note: This does not have to match your Windows login.
+Remember this password; you will need it for `sudo` commands.*
 - **Environment Installation:**
     - Open your **Ubuntu** terminal and run the following command:
       `curl -sSL https://raw.githubusercontent.com/hanlonlab/shift-python/refs/heads/refactor/scripts/setup-linux-x86.sh | bash`